zchee/golang-wiki/Modules.md

 Go 1.11 will add preliminary support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go).

 Go modules will be an [experimental](https://research.swtch.com/vgo-accepted) opt-in feature in Go 1.11, with the hope of incorporating feedback and finalizing the feature for Go 1.12.
-Even though the details may change, future releases will be able to consume modules defined using Go 1.11 or `vgo`.
+Even though the details may change, future releases will support modules defined using Go 1.11 or `vgo`.

 ## Current Status

 * The recent work by the Go team on versioned Go modules started outside of the main Go repository with the `vgo` tool, but on 2018-07-12 support for versioned Go modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ) in the main Go repository.
 * Beta support for modules is now also available starting with [Go 1.11 beta 2](https://groups.google.com/d/msg/golang-dev/A6TCp2kCoss/XLQoI4MeBgAJ) (released on 2018-07-20).
-* Development work on modules is now [occurring exclusively in the main Go repository](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ), with an automatic export from the main Go repository to the vgo repository when there is a snapshot ready for people still using `vgo`.
+* Development work on modules is now [occurring exclusively in the main Go repository](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ), with an automatic export to the vgo repository when there is a snapshot ready for people still using `vgo`.

-## Installing
+## Installing and Activating Module Support

+To use modules, you currently have three install options:
+* [install the Go toolchain from source](https://golang.org/doc/install/source) on the `master` branch.
+* [install Go 1.11 beta 2](https://groups.google.com/d/msg/golang-dev/A6TCp2kCoss/XLQoI4MeBgAJ) (and replace `go` with `go1.11beta2` in the commands below).
-To use modules, [install the Go toolchain from source](https://golang.org/doc/install/source) on the `master` branch, or install the `vgo` binary from the [`vgo` subrepository](https://github.com/golang/vgo) (and replace `go` with `vgo` in the commands below).
+* install the `vgo` binary from the [`vgo` subrepository](https://github.com/golang/vgo) (and replace `go` with `vgo` in the commands below).

-You can activate module support in one of three ways:
+You can then activate module support in one of three ways:
 * Invoke the `go` command in a directory outside of the `$GOPATH/src` tree, with a valid `go.mod` file in the current directory or any parent of it and the environment variable `GO111MODULE` unset (or explicitly set to `auto`).
 * Invoke the `go` command with `GO111MODULE=on` in the command environment.
-* Invoke the `vgo` binary (built from the subrepository) as a binary _named_ `vgo`.
+* Invoke the the binary _named_ `vgo` (if you have installed `vgo` from the subrepository).

 ## New Concepts